-Public access to research data and published material from the project BeXyl will be guaranteed according to these categories, not excluding some new that can appear during project development:
+Public access to research data and published material from the project BeXyl is being guaranteed according to these categories:

-Training materials and publications: lists of host plants and vectors, photo descriptions of symptoms, scientific and extension publications, etc. Molecular and genetic data: DNA sequences and genomes, RNA, MLST, HTS, barcoding, microsatellites, etc.
+- Training materials and publications: lists of host plants and vectors, photo descriptions of symptoms, scientific and extension publications, etc. For the first two years of the project: 24 scientific publications. - Molecular and genetic data: DNA sequences and genomes, RNA, MLST, HTS, barcoding, microsatellites, etc. For the first two waves of the president 7 CPA (Converses Deed Archive) at NCPI.